Afro-Asian Connections Festival

 The festival will launch an exhibition and digital visualisation - in partnership with the Watershed's Pervasive Media Studio - that maps their journeys.
 It will include a roundtable discussion with members of Bristol’s Black and Asian activist and creative communities on the ways in which a historical understanding of African and Asian solidarity and connections might serve them today.

-We will also be featuring an exciting program of cultural activities, including a fusion Indian/African dance performance by Aanchal and Rubba, a gamelan orchestra, as well as African, South Asian, and Southeast Asian food from Bristol-based cooks!
+We will also be featuring an exciting programme of cultural activities, including a fusion Indian/African dance performance by Aanchal and Rubba, a solo performance by virtuoso kora player Mamadou Cissokho, film shorts from the independence era, as well as African, South Asian, and Southeast Asian food from Bristol-based cooks!

 In association with the Centre for Black Humanities